anjumArnab/core_dart/README.md

 Multi value type: List, Set, Map, Enum
 ### int
-Used to represent whole numbers
-On native platforms, values can be from -263 to 263 – 1
-On the web, it is represented as JavaScript numbers (64 bit floating point values with no fractional part)
+Used to represent whole numbers.
+On native platforms, values can be from -263 to 263 – 1.
+On the web, it is represented as JavaScript numbers (64-bit floating point values with no fractional part).
 ``` dart
 void main() {
   int x = 5;